jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 We will show the TensorFlow code to solve the problem with 98%+ accuracy.

 Unlike the code with numpy, TensorFlow constructs a graph describing the network first.
-Here, we declare a placeholder for our input features (the pixel values of the image) and the labels, which will be provided later in the training.
+Here we declare a placeholder for our input features (the pixel values of the image) and the ture labels which will be provided later in the training.
 ```python
 x = tf.placeholder(tf.float32, [None, 784])
 labels = tf.placeholder(tf.float32, [None, 10])  # True label.